-From some of the world’s largest, high-class resorts to quaint clubs and dining hot-spots, graduates from the Iowa State University (ISU) hospitality management program are making their mark from coast to coast — and everywhere in between.
+From some of the world’s largest, high-class resorts and dining hot-spots to family-owned and run lodgings, graduates from the Iowa State University (ISU) hospitality management program are making their mark from coast to coast — and everywhere in between.

 The hospitality management major at Iowa State is known world-wide for its excellence in research.
 It was recently ranked 15th among the world’s top 100 hospitality and tourism programs, according to the Journal of Hospitality & Tourism Research.